splunk/public-o11y-docs/gdi/redis/redis.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the Redis monitor type using the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the Redis monitor type using the Smart Agent Receiver.

 Using the Redis monitor, you can capture the following metrics: